Additional restrictions imposed on access to Union County buildings

 The Union County Extension Office is operated by Mississippi State University, but the doors are locked.
 People who need to deal with the extension office should call County Agent Gina Wills at 662-534-1916.

-Board of Supervisors, closing, coronavirus, Food Stamps, homestead exemption, New Albany, Union County, Union County Circuit Clerk office, Union County Justice Court, Veteran services
+Board of Supervisors, closing, coronavirus, Food Stamps, homestead exemption, Union County Circuit Clerk office, Union County Justice Court, Veteran services